norbsofficial/Spek-font-palette/SECURITY.md

 ## Contact

-If you have any questions about this security policy, please contact us at [INSERT_CONTACT_EMAIL].
+If you have any questions about this security policy, please contact us at nbutare@gmail.com.